At-home tanning products remain a staple in my summer beauty routine.

 Another tip: don’t forget to get ALL of you — including armpits — to avoid unevenness.

 Give it a rinse

 Both me and my BFF Gina swear by the after-tan rinse.
 The color that comes out on your skin when you first apply your tan is the guide color — that’s not the actual color the product will turn, but a way for you to see what you’re doing.
 (This doesn’t apply to clear tanning waters, however.)
 The day after self-tanning (or AT LEAST 12 hours after applying), rinse your body in the shower under lukewarm water, but don’t use any products, as they can disrupt the new tan’s barrier.
 This will rinse off any excess residue and guide color, leaving you with a gorgeous, even glow.

 Fix your mistakes

 There definitely are things that can go wrong with self-tanning.
-For streaks or patches, use an oil-based sugar scrub or a depilatory cream (be careful if you have sensitive skin) to even out areas where there’s too much pigment.
-You also can buy a tan eraser such as Isle of Paradise Over It Magic Self-Tan Eraser to keep on hand for any mishaps.
+Tanning mitts typically are used to administer mousses or foams, but I would pick one up anyway to help even out any splatters or streaks.
+For too-dark patches, use an oil-based sugar scrub or a depilatory cream (be careful if you have sensitive skin) to even out areas where there’s too much pigment.
+You also can buy a tan eraser, such as Isle of Paradise Over It Magic Self-Tan Eraser, to keep on hand for any mishaps.